AI dash cams for fleet risk management

 No real time visibility

 No real time visibility of what's happening right now.
-You discover incidents after the fact rather than being alerted immediately when they occur.
+You discover incidents after the fact rather than being alerted and rectified immediately when they occur.

 What makes a dash cam "connected"?